TIBCOSoftware/mashling/docs/cli/README.md

 ```

 ##### Note
-Generate command accepts basic proto file and generates stub files with `protoc` binary.
+Generate command accepts basic proto file and generates stub file with `protoc` binary.
 Tool also generates support files for trigger and gRPC service in path `<MASHLING-HOME/gen/grpc>`.
 Trigger support files are created in `server` folder, gRPC service support files are created in `client` folder and stub file is generated in `<PROTONAME>` folder.
 Currently tool handles below operations.<br>

 1. Unary methods alone accepted.
 Implimentaion code is auto generated in above mentioned path.
 2. RPC method parameters should be declared in proto itself.